Mitigating Property Damage

 Step 1: Protect your property from any further damage

-Regardless of the nature of your loss, you should cleanup and make temporary repairs to prevent further damage.
-This may include doing things like boarding up windows or tarping your roof.
+Regardless of the nature of your loss, you should cleanup and undertake any temporary repairs to prevent further damage.
+This may include doing things like boarding up windows, tarping your roof or cleaning up non-hazardous spills and debris.
 If necessary, you should consult with a professional to accomplish this.
-Additionally, you’ll want to save all repair expense receipts associated with the loss.
+Additionally, you’ll want to assess your property for damage and save all repair expense receipts associated with the loss.

 For more specific damage types, find your scenario below: